 One could argue that Tiny Houses do not in fact fit within current caravan guidelines due to their construction.
 But I digress.

 Most councils will tell you in writing that you are not permitted to live in your Tiny House (aka caravan) for more than a specified number of nights per year.
 This varies by council but is generally somewhere between 30-60 nights per year.

-In person or over the phone, however, can be a different story.
+In person and "off the record" however, can be a different story.
 From my own experiences and those of people I’ve spoken to, most councils are rather ambivalent about us Tiny Housers right now.

 Many are sitting back to see what comes of it all.
 In the meantime, most will tell you that they’re not really interested in you unless you’re blatantly doing the wrong thing- by polluting waterways, causing a nuisance or pissing off your neighbours.

 It’s the latter that causes the bulk of the problems.
 We encourage both our hosts and members to be “good neighbours”.